Thankfully, we’ve got the solution to get Discord installed and running in no time, so don’t worry about it.

 - Open up Avast by right-clicking on the Avast icon in the system tray and selecting “Open Avast user interface” from the list that appears.

 - Once open, click on the “Protection” section among the options running down the left of the Avast window.

 - Click on ”Virus Chest” to the right.
-Any quarantined files show up here.
+Any quarantined files will show up here.

-- Locate any files associated with Discord, easily identifiable because they start with ”discord_” or a similar variant in most cases.
+- Locate any files associated with Discord – they’re fairly easy to identify because they start with ”discord_” or a similar variant in most cases.

 - Click on the three dots that appear when hovering over the files and select ”Restore and add exception” from the contextual list.

 - Do this for each of the files.

 To ensure you don’t encounter any potential future issues or if you’ve yet to install Discord, we need to add the folder containing the Discord setup executable as an exception in Avast.
 Doing so means the installation process can complete uninterrupted without any files being unexpectedly sentenced to the Avast Virus Chest quarantine.